DaniloCaporale/scripts/README.md

 # scripts

-To install all the neede just run
+To install all the needed just run

     bash my_fresh_ubuntu.sh